-- 1. If you are not requesting any contract costs move to the next section and skip the below steps. - 2.
+- 1. Click "No contract costs requested" if you are not requesting any contract costs. - 2.
 Name.
 Enter name of contract. - 3.
 Base cost.
 Enter estimated cost for the specific contract. - 4.
 Qty.
 Enter the quantity. - 5.
 Subtotal.
-Automatically calculates (base cost times quantity). - 6.
-Description.
+Automatically calculates (base cost times quantity).

+- 6. Description.
 Enter the description and justification for the product or services to be procured by contract including the nature and scope of goods purchased, price proposals, and length of contract (limited to 1,000 characters).
 Provide any additional calculations that make up the base cost. - 7.
 Add item.
 Click to add additional contract requests (repeat steps 2 through 6). - 8.
 Delete.
 Click to delete an item. - 9.
-Continue to "Consultant fees" if you are requesting consultant fees.
+Continue to "Consultant fees."